-The application deadline for Social Work, Applied Behavior Analysis, and Psychology degree programs is February 1st.
+The application deadline for Social Work, Applied Behavior Analysis, and Counseling degree programs is February 1st.
 All material must be received by the application deadline to be considered for admission.
 Applications to other programs are accepted on a rolling basis.

 The DGCE will accept applications for our Post-baccalaureate music programs on a rolling basis; however, applicants for the music programs are also required to audition for the program during a time period specified by the music department.
 These auditions only take place during the traditional Spring and Fall semesters.
 If you are interested in a music program, please contact the music department as soon as possible to make an appointment to audition, or visit the website at http://www.westfield.ma.edu/dept/music/ for information on auditions including upcoming audition dates.

 Your narrative statement is read with great care and consideration.
 It should include statements about your professional goals, academic experience, factors which led you to consider graduate study and why you feel the University can support your future endeavors.
 Note: some programs may have specific requirements for the narrative statement.
 Prospective students should work with an Outreach Specialist to discuss program-specific requirements.

 Application for admission may be made to the Division of Graduate and Continuing Education by printing one the following forms: